NakajimaAkemi/MasterThesisPlayground/README.md

-This repo contains all stuff employed for my Master Thesis @UNIMORE.
+This repo contains my Master Thesis of Informatic Engineering with specialization in Data Science @UNIMORE.
+This repo also contains all the works related to my internship which my thesis is based upon.

 Main topics:
   - "Vector Database Management Systems"